-CCF-North currently has 240 beds designated for the Residential Treatment Program for inmates with serious mental illness from all custody levels.
-The remaining 96 beds house ITC inmates who provide a work force for the facility.
-The ITC at CCF North began in February 2017 providing inmates jobs in Physical Plant, Food Service, Laundry and Library.
+CCF-North currently has 240 beds designated for the Residential Treatment Program for offenders with serious mental illness from all custody levels.
+The remaining 96 beds house Intensive Treatment Community offenders.

-After being decommissioned in October of 2012, CCF-South was re-opened in March of 2020 and has a current population of 612 inmates in two towers, with 20 beds designated for Restrictive Housing, with the potential capacity of 918 inmates when all three towers are open.
-In response to the COVID-19 pandemic, CCF-South houses transitional inmates, who vary in custody levels.
+After being decommissioned in October of 2012, CCF-South was re-opened in March of 2020.
+CCF-South has a current population of 600 offenders in two towers, with 32 beds designated for Restrictive Housing.
+CCF-South houses 552 close custody offenders and 48 incentive offenders.

 CENTENNIAL CORRECTIONAL FACILITY